Kentucky Bluegrass: From Lexington to Louisville

 - Benjamin Henry Latrobe’s Villa for John and Eliza Pope of Lexington

 Patrick Snadon, Independent Historian of Architecture and Design

-- At Hopemont, we explore the handsome home of Wesley Hunt, known as the first millionaire west of the Alleghenies, who earned his fortune in the mercantile business.
+- At Hopemont, we explore the handsome home of John Wesley Hunt, known as the first millionaire west of the Alleghenies, who earned his fortune in the mercantile business.
 Adjacent to Gratz Park, the 1814 Federal-style house includes a collection of early Kentucky furniture, ceramics, and paintings and is complemented by a period garden.

 - Lunch at the Carnegie Center

 Our afternoon tours explore three distinct and important historic houses in Lexington.

 Located on what was a 660-acre estate belonging to Henry Clay, US Senator and Speaker of the House, Ashland offers visitors a unique glimpse into elite 19th-century life in Lexington.
 The grand home was entirely recreated by his son James in 1852 following damage done by an earthquake.
 Architect Thomas Lewinski rebuilt the original structure while adding Greek Revival and Italianate details.

 The privately owned Elley Villa was built in 1851 for the cotton planter William R. Elley and his wife Louisa Johnson Elley, who grew up in the nearby Pope Villa.
 The house served as a summer retreat from their plantation in Mississippi.
 The design was based on Gothic-style plans in Andrew Jackson Downing’s The Architecture of Country Houses (1850).